kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 Figure adapted from Box, Hunter and Hunter, chapter 14 (1\ :sup:`st` ed) or chapter 10 (2\ :sup:`nd` ed).

 So the true effect of pressure on yield is non-existent, it is only appears in the data because of the operating policy.
 That is why happenstance data cannot be relied on to imply cause-and-effect.
-An experiment in which the pressure is changed from low to high, performed on the same batch of raw materials (i.e. at constant impurity level), will quickly reveal that there is no causal relationship effect between pressure and yield.
+An experiment in which the pressure is changed from low to high, performed on the same batch of raw materials (i.e. at constant impurity level), will quickly reveal that there is no causal relationship between pressure and yield.
 Furthermore, experiments should be performed in random order, further breaking any relationship with other non-causal factors.
 Only the truly causal effect will remain in experimental data, *correlated* effects will be broken: they show up as having close to zero correlation in the DOE data.

 In summary, do not rely on anecdotal "evidence" from colleagues - always question the system and always try to perturb the system intentionally.
 In practice you won't always be allowed to move the system too drastically, so we will discuss response surface methods and evolutionary operation at the end of this section which can be implemented on-line in production processes.